Raul Hilberg, JudenThe Destruction of the European Jews, Princeton 1985

-As part of the memorial site is one the area of today’s European Central Bank, this part can only be visited in the framework of a guided tour.
+As part of the memorial site is in the area of today’s European Central Bank, this section can only be visited in the framework of a guided tour.
 It includes the cellar that served as a gathering point for the deportations.
 In the interior rooms masks are required.
 The area east of the former Großmarkthalle is open to the public.
-Both parts have a route guide with testimonies to how the deportations proceeded: from rumours and the actual notification of those effected, to imminent deportation, to the forced transportation to the ghettos and camps on Deutsche Reichsbahn trains.
+Both sections have a route guide with testimonies to how the deportations proceeded: from rumors and the actual notification of those affected to imminent deportation and the forced transportation to the ghettos and camps aboard Deutsche Reichsbahn trains.

 Public Guided Tours

 You can register for our public guided tours which are held in German.
 Dates: